 Chinese cuisine done how the French like it

-Xin Divine brings modern Chinese cuisine to Duxton Hill, in a three-storey shophouse unit with an elegant aesthetic to match.
+The hype: Xin Divine brings modern Chinese cuisine to Duxton Hill, in a three-storey shophouse unit with an elegant aesthetic to match.
 The concept is a branch-off from owner Jolin Lee’s first business—Divine Palate, a bespoke private fine dining business.
-At its Duxton Hill shophouse, the restaurant occupies the upper two floors, while the ground floor is home to sister entity Divine Bar—where you can load up on bar snacks like bite-sized XO Carrot Cake and Szechuan Chicken Karaage.
+At its Duxton Hill shophouse, Lee and her team of chefs whip up exquisitely plated dishes that will completely change your impression of Chinese cuisine.

 |Address:||Xin Divine, 10 Duxton Hil, Singapore, 089594 Singapore|

 |Open since:||November, 2017|